farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/install.md

 Hubble can also be set up by running the docker image directly.
 To do this:

-1. Check out the [hub-monorepo](https://github.com/farcasterxyz/hub-monorepo) locally.
+1. Check out the latest release locally: `git clone -c advice.detachedHead=false -b @latest https://github.com/farcasterxyz/hub-monorepo.git`
 2. From the root of this folder navigate to `apps/hubble`
 3. Generate your identity key pair with docker compose.